The Informational Role of Online Recommendations: Evidence from a Field Experiment: Experimental Design

-Every day the consumer enters the platform, we elicit their beliefs about the quality of 10 goods not previously consumed by time $t$ through a survey.\footnote{ The survey can be deferred to the following visit to the platform.
-The set of platform recommendations remains the same until the survey is completed. } Following the completion of the survey, the consumer is taken to the platform's home page, in which they are presented with a set of 8 goods that are recommended (their `top picks').
-Letting $t$ denote the time of the $t$-th belief elicitation, the following procedure summarizes how we choose the goods for belief elicitation and recommendation. \begin{proc}[Belief Elicitation and Recommendation] ~ \begin{enumerate}[label=Step \arabic*., itemsep=0em] \item Elicit which goods were consumed since $t-1$ and remove consumed goods from the control, exposure-only, and recommendation sets: $X_{i,\ell,t}:=X_{i,\ell}\setminus C_{i,t}$, $\ell =C,E,R$. \item Generate a new sorting for each of the resulting sets by platform-predicted quality plus i.i.d.
-Gaussian noise. \item For each $\ell=E,R$, define $S_{i,\ell,t}$ as a selection of 2 of from the first 8 goods in $X_{i,\ell,t}$, drawn uniformly at random. \item Elicit beliefs on 10 goods: the 4 in $S_{i,E,t}$ and $S_{i,R,t}$, those in $S_{i,E,t-1}$ and $S_{i,R,t-1}$ (for $t\geq 2$), and the remaining being drawn uniformly at random from other goods in $X_{i,E,t}$. \item Recommend the first 8 goods in $X_{i,R,t}$ (including $S_{i,R,t}$) as per the sorting generated in 2. \end{enumerate} \end{proc}
+Every day that the consumer enters the platform, we elicit their beliefs about the match value of 10 goods not previously consumed.\footnote{ The survey can be deferred to the following visit to the platform.
+The set of platform recommendations remains the same until the survey is completed. } After completing the survey, the consumer is taken to the platform's home page, in which they are presented with the set of eight recommended goods (their ``top picks'').
+The following procedure summarises how we choose the goods for belief elicitation and recommendation. \begin{proc}[Belief Elicitation and Recommendation] ~ \begin{enumerate}[label=Step \arabic*., itemsep=0em] \item Elicit good consumption occurring since the previous visit and remove the consumed goods from the control, consideration-only, and recommendation sets. \item For both the consideration-only and recommendation sets, select uniformly at random two out of the top eight goods, resorted by platform-predicted value plus i.i.d.
+Gaussian noise. \item Elicit beliefs about the four goods selected in Step 2 in the current period, the four selected in the previous period, and two more selected uniformly at random from the consideration-only set. \item Recommend the top 8 goods in the recommendation set as per the sorting generated in Step 2. \end{enumerate} \end{proc}